nextest-rs/nextest/site/src/docs/running.md

 ## Other runner options

+`--max-fail=N` <!-- md:version 0.9.86 -->
+: Number of tests that can fail before aborting the test run.
+Useful for uncovering multiple issues without having to run the whole test suite.

 `--no-fail-fast`
 : Do not exit the test run on the first failure.
 Most useful for CI scenarios.
+Equivalent to `--max-fail=all`

 `-j`, `--test-threads`
 : Number of tests to run simultaneously.
 Note that this is separate from the number of build jobs to run simultaneously, which is specified by `--build-jobs`.